-- Calculate the risk of dangerous behaviour towards themselves, peers, adults or property - Consider the pupils 'Roots and Fruits' and 'Anxiety Map' to identify areas of difficulty - Identify a pupil's 'pro-social' behaviours and how these can be utilised to develop self-esteem and reduce anxiety - Identify 'difficult' behaviour and set out planned scripted responses to difficult behaviour - Identify 'harmful or dangerous' behaviour and set out planned scripts and responses to ensure the pupil is removed safely without harm to themselves or others. - Involve parents/carers and learners to ensure all parties understand clearly the actions and expectations of the school and what specific action the school may take - Consider the age, understanding and competence of the individual learner - Outline the 'Reflect, repair and restore' phase - Base a plan on the basic premise that "positive experiences create positive feelings and positive feels create positive behaviour" (STEPS) - Review the plan on a half termly basis, or sooner if further incidents occur
+- Calculate the risk of dangerous behaviour towards themselves, peers, adults, or property. - Identify a pupil's 'pro-social' behaviours and how these can be utilised to develop self-esteem and reduce anxiety. - Identify 'difficult' behaviour and set out planned scripted responses to difficult behaviour. - Identify 'harmful or dangerous' behaviour and set out planned scripts and responses to ensure the pupil is removed safely without harm to themselves or others. - Involve parents/carers and learners to ensure all parties understand clearly the actions and expectations of the school and what specific action the school may take. - Consider the age, understanding and competence of the individual learner. - Outline the 'Reflect, repair and restore' phase. - Base a plan on the basic premise that "positive experiences create positive feelings and positive feels create positive behaviour". - Review the plan on a half termly basis, or sooner if further incidents occur.